-The principal objectives of Montgomery County's Recycling and Resource Management program are to: ensure that the solid waste generated in the County is managed in a safe, environmentally sound manner; encourage the reduction of waste generated by residents and businesses in the County; recycle as much as feasible of the resources contained in, and extractable from, solid waste; and minimize the use of landfilling.
-The major elements in the management of solid waste are to:continue implementation of the ban on all recyclable materials at all waste disposal facilities and encourage greater on-site management of grass clippings and...
+The principal objectives of Montgomery County's Recycling and Resource Management program are to: ensure that the solid waste generated in the county is managed in a safe, environmentally sound manner; encourage the reduction of waste generated by residents and businesses in the county; and recycle as much as feasible of the resources contained in, and extractable from, solid waste.
+The major elements in the management of solid waste are to:continue implementation of the ban on recyclable materials from the refuse waste stream and encourage greater on-site management of grass clippings and yard trim by homeowners;operate the mass...

 read more